 - Bereavement counselors who provide support for 13 months following the death of a loved one

 - Compassionate, well-trained volunteers who provide companionship, practical assistance from assisting with daily chores and respite to caregivers

 - A chaplain who is available to provide spiritual support

 - Other consultants as needed

 Patients and families do not pay directly for care from Weinstein Hospice.
 Medicare/Medicaid and most private insurance plans have a hospice benefit.
-In addition, Weinstein Hospice is supported by generous gifts from our community.
-No one will be turned away due to an inability to pay.
+Please contact us for further questions.

 - We serve the greater community by (caring for the sick) bikkur cholim, (bringing comfort to the bereaved) nichum avelim, and (celebrating life) l’chaim

 - We incorporate the principle of (acts of loving kindness) gemilut chasadim every day

 - Our nurses and social workers carry a smaller caseload of patients than other hospices, so we are able to offer more personalized care